If you have focused all your retirement planning energy on your 401(k) account, you may be missing a key piece of the puzzle: Social Security.

 Some ways to boost your income:

 - Focus on regular raises.
-Assess your value at work and approach your employer the smart way.
+Assess your value at work and approach your employer thoughtfully.

 - Consider changing jobs if your salary has topped out in your current job.